Bates Style Guidelines

 Bates Fund: Lowercase all standalone references to “the fund.”
 Do not capitalize “the” before the name: We give to the Bates Fund, and we look forward to giving to the fund year after year.

-BatesNews: The weekly college e-newsletter produced by the Bates Communications Office is italicized.
+BatesNews: The weekly college email newsletter produced by the Bates Communications and Marketing Office is italicized.

-Black: Capitalize when referring to people of the African diaspora.
+Black: Capitalize when referring to people and cultures of African origin.
 E.g., “The book explores how Black writers of speculative fiction think about the intersection of Blackness and disability.”
+The word “white” in racial contexts is not capitalized.

 Board of Trustees: Uppercase the full name of the Bates unicameral board, the Board of Trustees; uppercase “Trustee” as a title before a name: The award went to Trustee Mike Bonney.
 Lowercase in other uses: She served as a trustee from 1985 to 1990; and lowercase references to the board.

 Bobcat: Avoid gendering the Bobcat.
-The Bobcat does not have a nickname.
+The Bobcat does not have a nickname, such as “Bob.”
 The Bobcat led the Alumni Parade at Reunion.

 buildings: Avoid nicknames, especially the Cage for Clifton Daggett Gray Athletic Building or the Silo for the Benjamin E. Mays Center.
 On first reference in formal writing, try to use the full name of buildings.
 Always lowercase the name of ongoing building projects — new student housing — to avoid the visual appearance that these projects have already been named.